CQ Contents in brief :

 · services implemented within the container

-· contract between the container and your application
+· a contract between the container and your application

 These services and contracts provide an architecture that enables individual elements to dynamically discover each other for collaboration.